 Any guesses for what sport they won it in?
 No?
 Ok, it was Taekwondo.
 The medal winner was Ahmad Abu Ghaush.
 He won gold in the under 67-kilo weight category.
 Taekwondo has become one of the most popular sports in Jordan since then.

 It’s true.
 It was consolidated in 63 BC in the province of Arabia Petraea.
 One of the most famous cities to see remnants of Roman rule is Jerash.
 There’s the forum, countless colonnades, public bathhouses, a hippodrome, and an amphitheater, to name just a few of the fantastic relics from the past.
 (The Byzantines were up next, of course.)

 Usually, countries have forests.
-And Jordan, though it’s got a surprising amount of plant species, does not have a lot in the way of forested areas.
+And Jordan, though it’s got a surprising amount of plant species, does not have much in the way of forested areas.
 In fact, forests account for less than 2% of the country’s ecosystems; that’s way below the international average of 15%.
-One of the only forested regions in Jordan is in the northern mountains, home to oak trees, and wild olive trees, plus…
+One of the only forested regions in Jordan is in the northern mountains, home to oak trees and wild olive trees, plus…

 We weren’t sure if we should even mention this fact about Jordan – we weren’t sure if you’d be able to handle the cuteness.
-But we decided the world needed to know that, yes, there is a long-eared hedgehog in Jordan.
-It’s got great hearing, it’s actually surprisingly fast (Sonic, anyone?), and thankfully, they’re not endangered at all.
+But we decided the world needed to know that there is a long-eared hedgehog in Jordan.
+It’s got great ears, it’s actually surprisingly fast (Sonic, anyone?), and thankfully, they’re not endangered at all.

 Yes, it does.
 And the current monarch is King Abdullah II.
 The same royal family has been in power ever since 1921, which is funny because…

 18. Jordan was a British Protectorate for 25 years